Clivern/jira.neovim/README.md

-## Jira Neovim Plugin
+## Tuk Neovim Plugin

-A Neovim plugin to interact with Jira, allowing you to fetch and display Jira tickets directly within your editor.

-### Features

-- **Fetch Jira Tickets**: Easily retrieve a list of Jira tickets using your API token.
-- **Display Tickets**: View ticket summaries in a popup window.
-- **Customizable**: Configure your Jira API token and domain in your Neovim settings.
+A Set of Neovim modules to speed up development.

 ### Installation